AcademySoftwareFoundation/openfx/Documentation/sources/Reference/ofxParameter.rst

 These parameter types represent a size or position in one or two dimensions in :ref:`Canonical Coordinate <CanonicalCoordinates>`.
 The host and plug-in get and set values in this coordinate system.
-Scaling to :ref:`Pixel Coordinate <PixelCoordinates>` is the reponsibility of the effect.
+Scaling to :ref:`Pixel Coordinate <PixelCoordinates>` is the responsibility of the effect.

 The default value of a spatial parameter can be set in either a